tonymullen/ups-website/src/partials/f16ics/hw/hw8-description.html.md

 ## Introduction

 For this assignment, you're going to practice several things you've done in the past: using Scanner, comparing strings, using conditionals, working with objects, and using the `while` statement.
-In addition, you'll also work with the `ArrayLoop` class.
+In addition, you'll also work with the `ArrayList` class.

 ## Objective